 You may have noticed that many of our designs list Discharge Ink in the description but what is discharge ink and why should you care?

-I started this business because I was not happy with the product print shops where putting out on shirts I ordered from them.
+I started this business because I was not happy with the product print shops were putting out on shirts, I ordered from them.

 When ordering shirts from these providers in the past the print shop used Plastisol Ink and I absolutely hated the look and feel of the garments.
 The ink sits on top of the fabric and can be felt when running your hand over the design.
 In addition to the rough feel of the ink the design would crack and break after a few washes.

 Water based inks are another common type of application and I use them often based on the design.
 Water based inks sit in the fabric and offer a softer "hand".
 Hand refers to how the design feels on the shirt, the lighter the hand the less noticeable the ink will be felt on the garment.

 Water based inks also provide a solid print but often not as bright as plastisol ink, because the ink sits in the fabric a solid white base layer is usually laid down first so that the colors placed on top will pop out.
 The more layers that are added increase the hand.
 In some cases, the under base is not used but this decreases the opacity of the ink.

 While water-based inks offer a more comfortable feel over plastisol there are drawbacks to using the ink in production of large runs which is why shops often avoid using them.
 The water these types of ink begin to evaporate once it’s exposed to air.
 If the ink sits on a screen for an extended period of time it will dry out.